Dr. Jin: Production

 The early working title was Time Slip Dr. Jin (타임슬립 닥터 진).

-The series was filmed at MBC Dramia in Gyeonggi.
+The series was filmed at MBC Dramia in Gyeonggi Province.
 This marked Song's return to television in 15 months since My Princess in 2011.
 It was also Kim Jaejoong's second drama since Protect the Boss in 2011, as well as his first historical drama.
 The series was initially planned for 20 episodes, but there were talks of an extension in July as reportedly both the production and actors felt that the 20 episodes were not enough to tell the full story.
-However this was strongly objected to by the actors' agencies citing low viewership ratings, the story's slow pace and future schedules.
+However this was strongly objected to by the actors' agencies citing low viewership ratings, the story's slow pace, and future schedules.

 Reception

 According to AGB Nielsen Media Research, the first episode that aired on May 26, 2012 received a nationwide viewership rating of 12.2 percent, which was 1.9 percent behind its rival A Gentleman's Dignity on SBS.